mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 Now that we have the first flag, it's time to move on to the pwn section of this challenge.

 ## Searching for Vulnerabilities
 Recall from the desctiption that we need to "void the warranty".
-This is made clear by this in the code:
+This is made clear by the code:
 ```
 // magic values for the hardware logging mechanism
 // hacking is grounds for voiding this machine's warranty